react-cross-platform/react-cross-platfrom-dev-book/README.md

 [TypeScript](https://www.typescriptlang.org/) — is JavaScript that scales.

 * helps to handle this complexity, especially in big team
-* is just ECMAScript with type definitions, extra features and awesome tooling
+* is just ECMAScript with optional types, classes, modules and awesome tooling
 * doesn't replace ECMAScript, it just helps you to write better
 * there are alternatives, but not ECMAScript cause it's the base